OpenOmics/chrom-seek/docs/usage/run.md

       --assay {cfChIP,ChIP,ATAC} \
       --genome GENOME \
       --input INPUT [INPUT ...] \
-      --output OUTPUT
+      --output OUTPUT \
+      --peakcall PEAKCALL
 ```

 The synopsis for each command shows its arguments and their usage.
 Optional arguments are shown in square brackets.

-A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument and an output directory to store results via `--output` argument, define an assay type to select an appropriate data-processing pipeline via `--assay` argument, and select a reference genome to be used for alignment and annotation via `--genome` argument.
+A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument and an output directory to store results via `--output` argument, define an assay type to select an appropriate data-processing pipeline via `--assay` argument, select a reference genome to be used for alignment and annotation via `--genome` argument, and a peakcall file to define groups/inputs/blocking factors for each sample.

 Use you can always use the `-h` option for information on a specific command.